 SPREE SUCCESS STORY

-The IMS that we developed based off Spree data models, is a sophisticated procurement and inventory management tool.
+The IMS that we developed based on Spree data models, is a sophisticated procurement and inventory management tool.
 It allows us to streamline the business on the operations side.
 We built this system to perform market behavioural analysis.
-For instance we can segment customers or sales by geography to know which bottles and which brands are sold in which region.
-For instance, we observed interesting trends where Champagnes like Veuve Clicquot and Dom Perignon and high end single malts like Glenfiddich were being purchased in the downtown area of Singapore and then beers like Hoegaarden and Corona were purchased out of central area which we attributed to home consumption.
+For instance, we can segment customers or sales by geography to know which bottles and which brands are sold in which region.
+For instance, we observed interesting trends where Champagnes like Veuve Clicquot and Dom Perignon and high-end single malts like Glenfiddich were being purchased in the downtown area of Singapore and then beers like Hoegaarden and Corona were purchased out of central area which we attributed to home consumption.

 The Paneco.com Singapore website ranked in the top 1M sites worldwide after less than a year and is still rising.
-Paneco.com.sg is also number one ranked site for the alcohol beverages in Singapore as ranked by Similarweb and Alexa.
-We were able to achieve this by leveraging off the Spree framework’s native content management, SEO and performance and site speed benefits.
+Paneco.com.sg is also the number one ranked site for alcoholic beverages in Singapore as ranked by Similarweb and Alexa.
+We were able to achieve this by leveraging off the Spree framework’s native content management, SEO, and performance and site speed benefits.

 The out of the box SEO support (both in the core and add-ons) allowed the Paneco.com.sg site to begin ranking very quickly with search engines, to a point where we are indexed daily by many.
 The Sitemaps add-on plus the fact that much of HTML was written in semantic fashion, plus adding support for schema.org metadata helped tremendously with our SEO efforts and ranking.
 We see the results of this where we are ranked first or second in Singapore for keywords like “Whisky”, “Vodka”, “Champagne” and “Alcohol Delivery”.
 Much of this was plug and play with the Spree framework, which meant we had it from day one.
 For things that were not there, like schema.org support, it was a day of development and it was in production.